0xadri/mkdocs/docs/api.md

 ### User Functions

-#### Register DID Doc to Blockchain
+#### Register DID Document to the ixo Blockchain

-Registers a new user with the supplied DID document to the blockchain
+Registers a new user with the supplied DID document to the ixo blockchain

 Request:
 ```